AshimaSingh0610/LeetCode-Qs/README.md

 ## 🙌 Contributing

 We love contributions!
-Help us make Fresh Feeds even better by contributing to the project.
+Help us make this even better by contributing to the project.
 Your input is highly valued. 🤗

 - Fork the Project